-- The One Health approach is fundamental and will be a core focus across all Pandemic Fund projects given the interconnectedness of human, animal, and environmental health and the need for a holistic approach to reduce the risk of zoonotic disease spillover, AMR, and potential pandemic threats and to adapt and mitigate the effects of climate change. - Community engagement is particularly critical for the success of the Pandemic Fund given the localized nature of disease outbreaks and the critical need to involve communities in pandemic PPR efforts, from outbreak reporting to the adoption of public health measures. - Gender equality is crucial for effective pandemic PPR, from governance and decision-making to project implementation and reporting, including gender impact analyses, given the disproportionate effects of pandemics on women and the unique needs and barriers they face. - Health equity, including ensuring equitable access to pandemic PPR solutions and addressing disparities in health outcomes for all populations, regardless of background or status, is a cornerstone of effective and inclusive pandemic PPR.
+- The One Health approach will be a core focus across all Pandemic Fund projects given the interconnectedness of human, animal, and environmental health and the need for a holistic, multisectoral approach to promote antimicrobial stewardship, reduce the risk of zoonotic disease spillover with pandemic potential, and adapt and mitigate the effects of climate change. - Community engagement is fundamental for effective pandemic PPR, given the localized nature of disease outbreaks and the critical need to build trust, raise awareness, combat disinformation, and empower communities and community health workers in pandemic PPR efforts, from the reduction of risk-driving practices to outbreak reporting and the adoption of public health measures.
+Where relevant, the Pandemic Fund will ensure that funded projects incorporate a detailed and measurable plan for deep and sustained community engagement. - Gender equality is crucial for effective pandemic PPR, from governance and decision-making to project implementation and reporting (including gender impact analyses), given the disproportionate effects of pandemics on women, the unique needs and barriers they face, and the critical role they play as frontline health workers in pandemic PPR.
+The Fund will aim to ensure that funded projects have a gender-responsive approach to governance and programming, with input from gender experts and clear gender equality targets such as ensuring gender parity in leadership and ending unpaid work for women. - Health equity, including ensuring timely, equitable, and affordable access to pandemic PPR solutions, safeguarding human rights, and addressing disparities in health outcomes for vulnerable and marginalized populations, is a cornerstone of effective and inclusive pandemic PPR.
+The Fund will channel its resources to projects that support interventions for and by vulnerable and at-risk groups such as minorities, marginalized populations (including persons with disabilities), migrants, and those living in fragile and conflict-affected situations with the goal of promoting equity, human rights, community protection, and resilience.